 - Heads up basics

 - Utilizing overbets, etc.

 This section can feel like a lot to take in – and it is!
 There is so much information here that you might feel overwhelmed at times (I know I certainly did).
 That said, the good thing is you’re in no rush.
 The knowledge is there for the taking, and you can organize your learning schedule in any way you prefer.

 Lessons are broken up into logical units so that’s probably the best way to go about it.
 You don’t necessarily need to go through them in the order they’re presented in the section as every unit pretty much stands on its own, and you should have no problems keeping up if you watched the entire first section.

-Specific Game Types: Tournaments and Cash Games
+Upswing Lab Deep Dive: Tournaments and Cash Games

 Choosing the right game format is very important for your poker success.
 While some strategic concepts are universal, every format has its own, unique deviations.
 The third and fourth sections of the Upswing Lab thus cover MTT and live cash play.